ejaxon/ejaxon.github.io/reading.md

 5. Pyramids.
 Terry Pratchett. #my2019reading
 6. There There.
 Tommy Orange. #my2019reading
 7. When and Where I Enter: The Impact of Black Women on Race and Sex in America.
-Paula Giddings. #my2019reading
+Paula Giddings. #my2019reading --
+8. Gilead.
+Marilynne Robinson. #my2019reading
+9. Notes of a Native Son.
+James Baldwin. #my2019reading Especially the last essay, "Stranger in the Village."

 # 2018